Claudia200113/Mentorship/README.md

 - *Scriptable Objects:* SO used to set pools and spawners, creating cleaner code and ease changes.
 - *HUD:* Used to track score, lives and pickups.
 Uses a UI reference script of type singelton to set references and a UI updator that using the set references updates the game.
 - *Player Inventory:* Tracks pick-ups.
-- *Difficulty controlled by a costumizable curve:* The speed for enemies and map movement is set through a curve allowing smooth and controlled movement, in addition allowing to easily change the level difficulty, speed, and time to reach max. speed.
+- *Difficulty controlled by a costumizable curve:* The speed for enemies and map movement is set through a curve allowing smooth and controlled movement.
+In addition, using a curve allows to easily change the game difficulty by setting max. speed and time to reach it.
 - *Game/Audio/UI Managers:* Created using a Singleton pattern, used to get references and set general aspects such as pools and spawners.

 ## How to run the game